blanc-frederic/vs-phpcompanion/README.md

 // Path to composer.json from workspace rootdir "phpcompanion.composerJson": "composer.json",

-// Specifies default vendor if not extracted from composer.json "phpcompanion.vendor": null,
+// Specifies default vendor if not found in composer.json "phpcompanion.vendor": null,

-// Extends PHPUnit TestCase for generated classes with "Test" suffix "phpcompanion.detectTestCase": true,
+// Auto extends PHPUnit TestCase for generated classes with "Test" suffix "phpcompanion.detectTestCase": true,
 ```

 > Tip : use `File > Preferences > Settings`, and choose `Workspace` to specify a value decicated for current workspace only

+FAQ
+---

+> How does it detects namespace ?

+First, it search for a vendor prefix (stop as soon as one matches) :

+1. compare relative filename (from workspace) with composer entries from `autoload/psr-4`
+2. compare relative filename (from workspace) with composer entries from `autoload-dev/psr-4`
+3. phpcompanion.vendor (if set)

+Then, append relative path (from workspace root folder) :

+- if vendor prefix was extracted from composer, exclude corresponding path prefix from composer
+- else if path starts with `src/` or `tests/`, exclude this prefix from path
+- else if `phpcompanion.vendor` is set and path starts with `app/`, exclude this prefix from path